Keep up-to-date on the issues you care about. Sign up for Healthy Gulf updates to stay informed, volunteer, and take action.

-We must work to end all new offshore leasing in the Gulf of Mexico in order to stop the constant and ongoing spills and pollution, and help the Gulf region transition away from a dirty energy economy and limit the worst impacts of climate change.
+We must work to end all new offshore leasing in the Gulf of Mexico to stop the constant and ongoing spills and pollution, help the Gulf region transition away from a dirty energy economy, and limit the worst impacts of climate change.
 We can’t afford a polluting economy!

-And as drilling winds down in the Gulf, we must ensure that the federal government reinstates common sense safety and environmental oversights that the Trump administration rolled back.
+As drilling winds down in the Gulf, we must ensure that the federal government reinstates common sense, safety, and environmental oversights that the Trump administration rolled back.
 There is simply no justification to avoid the inevitable transition that faces the economies and communities of the Gulf.
 To ensure a just transition for all, we must begin now.
-It is time for the federal government to create a plan for a just transition of Gulf communities away from an economy based on extractive industry by requiring an analysis of the extent of employment changes from phasing out offshore drilling and, and develop a broader transition strategy to keep communities whole.
+It is time for the federal government to create a plan for a just transition of Gulf communities away from an economy based on extractive industry by requiring an analysis of the extent of employment changes from phasing out offshore drilling, and developing a broader transition strategy to keep communities whole.
 For example, the Department of Interior should plan for training workers to move into clean energy jobs.
 Additional jobs should be created around decommissioning drilling platforms, addressing abandoned wells and pipelines, and cleaning up or converting other fossil fuel infrastructure.
 All of these additional jobs will require skill sets held by current workers in fossil fuel-dependent jobs.
 Additionally, the federal government should immediately begin consulting with all affected communities to harness new opportunities and ensure an equitable transition for all impacted communities.

-The eastern Gulf needs a permanent Congressional moratorium that will legally place the area off-limits to drilling.
+The Eastern Gulf needs a permanent Congressional moratorium that will legally designate the area as off-limits to drilling.
 This will eliminate the need to continually fight to keep fossil fuel companies out of the area and allow attention to be given to reducing and eventually eliminating all offshore drilling as our nation transitions to 100% renewable energy.

 Congressional legislation to create a permanent moratorium passed the U.S. House of Representatives in 2019, but was never taken-up for action by the U.S. Senate.
 A new Congress that took office in 2021 appears to be more willing to limit the expansion of fossil fuels, offering an opportunity to finally enact a permanent moratorium.